 Clarke and his wife Alicia (Angeles), also a Winchester native, have three sons and one daughter.

 Stephen J. Drohosky joined Cummings Properties in 1997 as litigation counsel.
 In 1999, he brought his business and legal experience to the role of operations manager and was subsequently promoted to director of operations, responsible for all client matters and relationships and leases for most Cummings Properties buildings.
 In 2005, he was appointed vice president and general manager of Cummings Center in Beverly, Massachusetts, the Company's largest business park.
-Drohosky also oversees the Dunham Road campus in Beverly, the Company's latest acquisition.
+Drohosky also oversees the Dunham Road campus in Beverly.

 A native of New York City, Drohosky and his older brother were the first generation on both sides of their family to earn a college degree.
 He is a graduate of University of Pennsylvania and earned a JD from Albany Law School.
 After college, he spent two years in the commercial banking industry with Marine Midland Bank (now HSBC) and practiced commercial litigation and bankruptcy law.